Get,

 Sarvangasana offers several benefits to improve physical and spiritual health.
 Some of the potential benefits are:

-1. Benefits of Sarvangasana in enriching blood supply
+1. Benefits of Sarvangasana in Enriching Blood Supply

 Sarvangasana may improve the blood supply to the brain.
 There is an increased influx of blood to the brain during the shoulder stand position.
-This increased influx can also help in nourishing the hair and hydrating the scalp, thus helps in preventing hair loss and improving hair growth.
+This increased influx can also help in nourishing the hair and hydrating the scalp, thus helping in preventing hair loss and improving hair growth.

-Increase in blood supply to facial muscles may lead to glowing skin.
+An increase in blood supply to facial muscles may lead to glowing skin.
 The greater blood flow may also help in keeping ourselves active and energized.2

-2. Benefits of Sarvangasana in stimulating thyroid hormone
+2. Benefits of Sarvangasana in Stimulating Thyroid Hormone

-3. Benefits of Sarvangasana in controlling Diabetes Mellitus
+3. Benefits of Sarvangasana in Controlling Diabetes Mellitus

 Kumar et al. 2017 mention a study involving 20 patients with diabetes (increased glucose level) subjected to 40 days of yoga, involving sarvangasana as one of the postures, showed a decrease in glucose levels and changes in insulin levels.
 The shoulder stand pose improves the functioning of pancreas, responsible for insulin production.
 The enhanced insulin production may help in decreasing the risk of diabetes.
 The involvement of asanas or postures in daily life does not have any adverse effects, and can be used as an alternate means to improve health.4,5

-4. Benefits of Sarvangasana in patients with low blood pressure
+4. Benefits of Sarvangasana in Patients with Low Blood Pressure

-The shoulder stand may help in increasing the blood pressure of the patients with low blood pressure.
+The shoulder stand may help in increasing the blood pressure of patients with low blood pressure.
 A study conducted by Naidu, S.T. et.al., 2015 on postural inversion in yoga and its effects on cardiovascular parameters, mentions that there was an increase in diastolic and systolic blood pressure during the sarvangasana.
 The increase in blood pressure depends on various factors especially the population (healthy or on patients with blood pressure fluctuations) performing the sarvangasana.3

-5. Other benefits of Sarvangasana:
+5. Other Benefits of Sarvangasana:

 • It may rejuvenate the entire body relieving tension and sluggishness.4